Home Study Companion: Algebra 1

 The lessons are based on the Prentice Hall Classics version, but there are only minor differences between this and earlier versions.
 (The 1999 Addison Wesley edition is essentially identical to the Pearson-Prentice Hall edition, except for the cover.)

-A solution manual is available from Pearson-Prentice Hall (also from RainbowResource.com), but you will probably not need the solution manual for this course since a video solution guide for the assigned problems is included.
-(The printed solution manual has worked-out solutions to all problems in the text.)
-Texts may be obtained directly from Pearson-Prentice Hall, through their Oasis program, RainbowResource.com, and through various new and used textbook sources such as Amazon.com, Valore Books, etc.
+You will probably not need the solution manual for this course since a video solution guide for the assigned problems is included.
+However, a pdf copy of the publisher’s solution manual bundled with a pdf copy of a Skills Practice workbook are available here for a nominal cost.
+(The pdf solution manual has worked-out solutions to all problems in the text.)
+The text may be obtained from the publisher through Savvas.com, and through various new and used textbook sources such as Amazon.com, Valore Books, etc.

 If you typically cover 1 section per day you would have 58 extra days in a 185 day school year.
 I would recommend spending 2-3 days for the final word-problem section of each chapter.
 If you use 3 days for each of those sections, you would still have 30 extra days to distribute as needed without eating into weekends or the typical holidays.
 (Recommended assignment list.
 Each problem set typically represents one day’s work.
 Use this as a guideline only.)